|Birthname||Conrad le Despenser Roden Noel|

 |Astrology data||19°43' 23°36 Asc.
 29°14'|

-English political activist.
 At the behest of Lady Warwick, who supported his Christian socialist views, he served as vicar of Thaxted in Essex from 1910 until his death in 1946.
-A colorful figure, he was dubbed The Red Vicar and stirred up great controversy when he hung three flags in the church: the Union Jack, the Sinn Fein banner and the Hammer and Sickle.
+A colourful figure, he stirred up great controversy when he hung three flags in the church: the Union Jack, the Sinn Fein banner and the Hammer and Sickle.
 In 1918 he formed The Catholic Crusade "to create the demand for the Catholic Faith."
 A charismatic figure, he wrote and argued for his causes.
-He died on July 2, 1942 and on his tombstone appear these words: "He loved justice and hated oppression."
+He died on 2 July 1942 and on his tombstone appear these words: "He loved justice and hated oppression."

 - friend relationship with Holst, Gustav (born 21 September 1874)